sci-evolution/deploy-aws-ec2/README.md

 # Update the default Nginx configuration file
 sudo vim /etc/nginx/sites-available/default

-# Add the following configuration
+# Replace the content with the following configuration

 # Redirect all HTTP requests to HTTPS
 server {